Community Supported Agriculture

 What happens to my share when I go on vacation?

 In the event that you are unable to pick up your share, you have the option to gift your share to a friend or family member.
 We ask that you notify us of this change and provide us with a name, phone number and email address one week in advance.
 We are not responsible for unclaimed shares.
-Unclaimed shares will be donated to the Rhode Island Center Assisting those in Need (RICan).
+Unclaimed shares will be donated to Hope's Harvest or to the Rhode Island Center Assisting those in Need (RICan)

 What happens if I forget to pick up my share?

 You'll receive a reminder email on your pick-up day with share contents, recipes and farm updates.
 However, it is your responsibility to pick up your share during scheduled hours and we are not responsible for holding unclaimed shares.
-Unclaimed shares will be donated to the Rhode Island Center Assisting those in Need (RICan).
+Unclaimed shares will be donated to Hope's Harvest or to the Rhode Island Center Assisting those in Need (RICan).

 What are your growing methods?